-- endpoint (str) TCP or IPC endpoint of the Compiler Server - device (AbstractDevice) PyQuil Device object to use as compilation target init (endpoint, device)
+- endpoint (str) TCP or IPC endpoint of the Compiler Server - device (AbstractDevice) PyQuil Device object to use as compilation target - timeout (int) Number of seconds to wait for a response from the client. - name (Optional[str]) Name of the lattice being targeted init (endpoint, device, timeout=10, name=None) Client to communicate with the Compiler Server.

-- endpoint (str) TCP or IPC endpoint of the Compiler Server - device (AbstractDevice) PyQuil Device object to use as compilation target init(endpoint, device) Client to communicate with the Compiler Server. get_version_info() Return version information for this compiler and its dependencies. native_quil_to_executable(nq_program) Compile a native quil program to a binary exe- cutable. quil_to_native_quil(program) Compile an arbitrary quil program according to the ISA of target_device.
+- endpoint (str) TCP or IPC endpoint of the Compiler Server - device (AbstractDevice) PyQuil Device object to use as compilation target - timeout (int) Number of seconds to wait for a response from the client. - name (Optional[str]) Name of the lattice being targeted init(endpoint, device[, timeout, name]) Client to communicate with the Compiler Server. get_version_info() Return version information for this compiler and its dependencies. native_quil_to_executable(nq_program) Compile a native quil program to a binary exe- cutable. quil_to_native_quil(program) Compile an arbitrary quil program according to the ISA of target_device.